-- Free up some space on the disk and click Retry. - Click Browse, and then select another storage device.
+- Free up some space on the disk, and then click Retry. - Click Browse, and then select another storage device. - Click Format to erase all data on the disk, and then proceed with the backup.

 When versions of a backup are stored in different locations, you may need to specify the locations during recovery.